 What does exist is misleading.
 Almost all portrayals of people with disabilities in media are white and most are male, despite the fact that disability impacts everyone, directly or indirectly.
 We may all join the disability community at any point in our lives.
-And people with disabilities come from all communities – including the BIPOC, Asian American/Pacific Islander, Hispanic/Latinx, Native American and LGBTQ+ communities.
+And people with disabilities come from all communities – including the Black, Indigenous and People of Color (BIPOC), Asian American/Pacific Islander, Hispanic/Latinx, Native American and LGBTQ+ communities.
 “Depictions of disability are not only marginalized,” an earlier Annenberg report says, “they also obscure the true diversity of this community.”

 Qualitative research of leaders in the entertainment industry conducted in August 2017 showed that leaders do not believe there is a large enough talent pool of people with disabilities.
 It also unveiled an unconscious bias.
 All agreed that you can only hire the most talented, and many then alluded to the idea that might not mean people with disabilities.

 “Entertainment is a very competitive industry filled with enormously talented and hungry artists and professionals.
 There is not enough talent with disabilities.
 You can’t hire people who don’t have undeniable talent.”

 “I just kinda agree that the most talented person is probably get the part.
 So, if someone with a disability is auditioning, awesome, and if they are the best, they got it.
 But the competition is pretty tough.”